ERNEST ROMER FIRED BY CORECAP INVESTMENTS, INC. – GOODMAN & NEKVASIL P.A, MAY RECOVER INVESTOR LOSSES

 If you lost any money on investments with Ernest Romer while Ernest Romer was employed with Corecap Investments, Inc. you may be able to recover your losses from Corecap Investments, Inc. This is because Corecap Investments, Inc. had a duty to supervise Ernest Romer.

-Assuming you lost money on investments with Ernest Romer and believe the investments may have been unsuitable or otherwise improper for you, we would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against Corecap Investments, Inc. concerning Ernest Romer’s conduct.
+If you lost money on investments with Ernest Romer and believe the investments may have been unsuitable or otherwise improper for you, we would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against Corecap Investments, Inc. concerning Ernest Romer’s conduct.
 There is no charge for an evaluation of your case.
 Further, we handle our cases on a contingency fee basis.
 This means that unless we recover money for you, we charge no attorney’s fee.
 Unless you recover any money, you pay us nothing, not even the costs and expenses which the firm will advance on your behalf.

+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Ernest Romer and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: Ernest Romer, Corecap Investments, Corecap, Corecap Inc, Core, Cap, Romer, Ernest Julius Romer, Ernest J. Romer, Securites, Securities Attorney, Investment, Investor, Invest, Goodman and Nekvasil, Goodman, Nekvasil, Investments,Back to Blogs